 In our house, we have some pretty tight restrictions around media.
 For instance, our children have to do something active to earn their media time.
 And then once it’s earned, they only get an hour of media on weekdays.
-And, Sunday’s it’s a no-media day.
+And on Sundays, it’s a no-media day.

 So, anytime I see an opportunity where I can combine one of their passions, which is media, with one of mine, which is education, I jump on it!

-In this case, I have found excellent examples of how we can use media to further our children’s education.
+In this case, I have found excellent examples of how we can use media to further the education of our children.
 These links might not be applicable to where your child is at in their education at this moment in time.
 I invite you to use the thought behind why something was chosen to help your child find something that is applicable to them!

 And, if kids are already spending time on media, why not make it educationally relevant?!

-In tutoring, we have had our students watch youtube video’s on concepts they don’t understand.
-By them previewing these video’s before the tutoring session, they’ve had a chance to assimulate the information.
+In tutoring, we have had our students watch YouTube videos on concepts they don’t understand.
+By them previewing these videos before the tutoring session, they’ve had a chance to assimilate the information.
 Think of it like marketing, how many times do we need to see/hear a message before it sticks?!
 Why not do this with education?!

 Minecraft…Used for Molecular Chemistry, Creative Writing, Quantum Physics and City Planning